pizdex/pokegold-debug/README.md

 # Pokémon Gold and Silver Debug

-This is a disassembly of the Pokémon Gold and Silver Debug ROMs that were leaked on the 11th April 2020.
+This is a disassembly of Pokémon Gold (and Silver*) Debug.

-It builds the following ROMs:
+It builds the following ROM:

-    MONSGD.gbc (MD5: d655820236b99ff0c1904d66240a795e)
+    MONSGD.gbc (SHA1: 539245e162123ceac77f0615e0eabddd8efb8b7d)

-See INSTALL.md for setup instructions.
-(TBD)
+The original build date is the 3rd February 2000, at 21:50 and the ROM was leaked on the 11th April 2020

+\*Silver TBD